The jobs-to-be-done framework helps understand the reasons why someone buys a particular product.

 Following the success of this article, I published The Value Mix.
 This new book helps you create successful propositions using jobs to be done and 7 complementary frameworks.

-3. The iPod Example: The difference between “Jobs” and “Benefits”
+Example 3: The iPod and the difference between “Jobs” and “Benefits”

 The jobs stand on the market side (your insight), while the benefits stand on the product side (your proposition).